donev-stan/Intro-To-ReactJS/react-hooks/Readme.md

 # useMemo Hook
-- Caching vlaues
+- Caching vlaues.

-- Better performance
+- Better performance.

-- Every memo hook is saved on the memory so can't be used everywhere
+- Every memo hook is saved on the memory so can't be used everywhere.

-- Updating state in react will rerender the entire component
+- Updating state in react will rerender the entire component.

+# useRef Hook
+- Similar to useState (presists between renders of the component).

+- DIFFERENCE: useRef doesn't cause the component to rerender when it gets changed unlike useState.

+- To reference elements inside html.
+Each element has ref attribute